karlseguin/dcache/readme.md

 Advanced usage of the cache which involves iterating through segments should be aware of these keys.

 ### `{:dcache, :purging}`
-When the purger option is set to `:default` (which is the default) or `:no_spawn`, the `{:dcache, :purging}` key will inserted before purging begins and deleted at the end of purging (it acts as a sentinel value to ensure that only 1 purger is running on the segment at a time).
-This is stored as a valid entry with an expiry in the far future expiry.
+When the purger option is set to `:default` (which is the default) or `:no_spawn`, the `{:dcache, :purging}` key will be inserted before purging begins and deleted at the end of purging (it acts as a sentinel value to ensure that only 1 purger is running on the segment at a time).
+This is stored as a valid entry with an expiry in the far future.